 Then there was another..a little more distinct.
 Something was nibbling…mouthing the bait!

-Did this require a full arm to jerk upward fast to set the hook?
+Did this require a fast full "arm jerk" upward to set the hook?

 Then a great pull…the line went alive!
 It slipped rapidly through the boy’s wet fingers—warming the skin.
 The boy’s hand jerked upward to set the hook—too late.

 The boy stood up, the line wrapped around his fist making white lines across the knuckles.
-The living, struggling weight opposed him— pulling the line upstream then down.
-Then just twenty feet away a fish splashed out of the water.
+The living, struggling weight opposed him—streaming the taut the to cut through the surface first upstream, then down.
+Then just twenty feet away from the dock a fish splashed out of the water.

-A sleek, blue sided fish….leaped from the surface, water streaming off its glistening sides and a red-shanked flounder hook hanging precariously from the side of its jaw, while a second one with a white chunk of clam bait rattled against its gill cover.
+A big sleek, blue-sided fish….leaped from the surface, water streamed off its glistening sides.
+Clearly visible against the blue and white fish was a red-shanked flounder hook holding precariously to the pale of a fish lip, while a second hook with a white chunk of clam-bait rattled against its flared gill cover.

 The boy sat down on the wet timber.